Home Security

 • 2-hour rating: Better protection, especially for detached structures

-The rating matters more than you think.
-House fires can burn hot and long, especially if you’re not home when they start.
+The rating matters because house fires can burn hot and long, especially if you are not home when they start.

 Mechanical Dial

-Traditional, reliable, no batteries needed.
+Mechanical dial, no batteries needed.
 Slower to open.
-Good for safes you don’t access frequently.
+Good for safes you do not access frequently.

 Electronic Keypad